-A Tesla Model S Plaid crashed at the Nurburgring raceway in Germany while several vehicles were on track attempting to set time records on the 12.94-mile course, the media reported.
+The media reported a Tesla Model S Plaid crashed at the Nurburgring raceway in Germany while several vehicles were on track attempting to set time records on the 12.94-mile course.

 The Model S went out of control in the Klostertalkurve in kilometer 14, which comprises a series of sharp, paper clip-like turns before extending into a straightaway.

 The BMW crashed as well in the Kesselchen sector, which is located in kilometer 12 of the 20.82 km track, reports Teslarati.

 The BMW crash was more severe than the Tesla accident as the German automobile collided with the barriers at high speed.
 Meanwhile, the Model S Plaid suffered an impact with the barrier at a lower speed and was not as badly damaged as the BMW.

 Both drivers are believed to be in good condition, the report said.

 Tesla has been at the Nurburgring on and off for the past two years, first making an appearance in October 2019 at the track with the Model S Plaid.